Flashky/notifier-packt/README.md

 # Download
 Download the latest version of the notifier-pack application:

+PENDING

+After you download it, you will see two files:
+- The notifier-pack jar file.
+- The application.yml configuration file.

 # Customizing configuration
-Notifier Packt is fully configurable using either a YAML or an external properties file.
+Notifier Packt is fully configurable by editing the external application.yaml file.

-The properties file must be named as application and the extension:
-* application.yml
-* application.properties

-And it must be placed in the same folder as the jar file.

 ## Customizing SimpleJavaMail configuration
 Notifier Packt uses SimpleJavaMail for sending the email notifications.

-You can fully modify any of the SimpleJavaMail properties as you need:
+You can modify any of the SimpleJavaMail properties as you need:

 http://www.simplejavamail.org/#section-available-properties

 ## Customize encryption configuration

-As adding passwords is unsecure, Notifier Packt provides an encryption mechanism using Jaspyt.
+As exposing passwords in a properties file is unsecure, Notifier Packt provides an optional encryption mechanism using Jaspyt.

-First, you would need to encrypt a password using the Jaspyt command line tools and a master password:
+First, you will need to download the Jaspyt encrypt command line tool:
 * http://www.jasypt.org/cli.html
 * http://www.jasypt.org/download.html

-Command line (Windows):
+Using this tool, you can encrypt a password using a master password.
 ```bat
 encrypt.bat input=<password_to_encrypt> password=<master_password_for_encryption>
 ```

-Command line (Unix):
 ```bash
 ./encrypt.sh input=<password_to_encrypt> password=<master_password_for_encryption>
 ```